 Before installing any new software, follow these instructions from Apple to upgrade macOS and your current software to the latest version.

 Choose a Terminal App

 Since you’ll be interacting with your Mac using the command line in this article, you’ll need a terminal app.

 - Visual Studio Code’s integrated terminal

 - Terminal (the default app that comes with your Mac)

-If you aren’t sure which one to pick, choose Hyper.
+If you aren’t sure which one to pick, start with iTerm2.

 Command Line Developer Tools